writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 Payment
 =======

-We expect all invoices to be paid **within 30 days of invoice receipt**, as many of our expenses must be paid up front.
+Invoices must be paid **within 30 days of invoice receipt**, or no later than one (1) week before the virtual conference.

 .. _ticket: https://ti.to/writethedocs/write-the-docs-{{shortcode}}-{{year}}/
 .. _tickets: https://ti.to/writethedocs/write-the-docs-{{shortcode}}-{{year}}/